-Q4 has partnered with thousands of investor relations programs, delivering IR websites across companies of all sizes and industries.
+Q4 has partnered with many small-cap programs, delivering IR websites across companies of all sizes and industries.
 If you’re thinking about building or refreshing yours, consider the best practices we’ve compiled here:

-As IROs, we live and breathe our company every day.
+As IROs of OTC Securities companies, we live and breathe our company every day.
 We have intimate knowledge of who we are, what we offer, and what our value is to our customers, prospects, and stakeholders.
 As a result, it’s easy to reflect that “inside looking out” perspective in our website design, copy, and navigation.
 In contrast, the site should be designed from the opposite perspective – “outside looking in.”
 This approach maximizes its value and usability to those you’re looking to engage.
 When planning your site, consider critical questions such as:

 - How do I make the information that my stakeholders consider most important easy to find?